Indelible Narratives has been awarded a grant from the Raymond J. Christensen Foundation!

 Until now, few knew the story of the African American Government Girls.

-Two sisters from Minneapolis, MN traveled to Washingtion, D.C. to serve as Government Girls.
-To learn more about the important documentary film project and how you can help get it completed CLICK HERE.
+THE FILM PROJECT: To learn more about the important documentary film project and how you can help get it completed CLICK HERE.

 Publications featuring Dr. Aura Wharton Beck